JabRef/JabRefOnline/README.md

 ## Directories

 `api`
 - `assets` contains uncompiled assets such as styles, images, or fonts.
+The content of this folder will be processed by webpack, e.g. CSS has pre-processor applied.
 - `components` is where we put all our Vue.js components which are then imported into the pages.
 - `layouts` contains the layouts that determine the look and feel.
 [Nuxt documentation](https://nuxtjs.org/docs/2.x/directory-structure/layouts).
 - `middleware` defines custom functions that are run before rendering either a page or a group of pages.
 [Nuxt documentation](https://nuxtjs.org/docs/2.x/directory-structure/middleware).
 - `pages` contains the application's views and routes.
 Nuxt reads all the `*.vue` files inside this directory and creates the router of your application.
 - `plugins` contains Javascript plugins that are run before mounting the root Vue.js application.
 [Nuxt documentation](https://nuxtjs.org/guide/plugins).
 - `static` is directly mapped to the server root and contains files that have to keep their names (e.g. robots.txt) or likely won't change (e.g. the favicon).
+Files in this folder are not processed by webpack.
 - `store` contains Vuex Store files.
 [Nuxt documentation](https://nuxtjs.org/guide/vuex-store).

 ## Recommended VS Code extensions